China Sanctions 6 US Defense Companies for Taiwan Arms Sale

 The Chinese communist regime’s Ministry of Foreign Affairs has announced sanctions against six U.S. defense companies and five senior executives over an unspecified recent arms sale to Taiwan.

-The ministry said in a statement that the sale violates the “one-China principle”, interferes in China’s internal affairs, and undermines China’s sovereignty and territorial integrity.
+The ministry said in a statement that the sale violates the “one-China principle,” interferes in China’s internal affairs, and undermines China’s sovereignty and territorial integrity.

 Beijing’s sanctions freeze the assets of U.S. defense companies Anduril Industries, Maritime Tactical Systems, Pacific Rim Defense, AEVEX Aerospace, LKD Aerospace, and Summit Technologies, effective on July 12.

-The assets in China of three executives from Anduril and two executives of drone maker AeroVironment Inc have also been frozen and the executives will be denied entry to China.
+The assets in China of three executives from Anduril and two executives of drone maker AeroVironment Inc. also have been frozen, and the executives will be denied entry to China.

-Anduril said in a statement posted on X, “Looks like we’re doing something right.
-We remain unwavering in our commitment to defending democracy across the globe.”
+“Looks like we’re doing something right,” Anduril said in a statement posted on social media platform X. “We remain unwavering in our commitment to defending democracy across the globe.”

-The U.S. government would not allow defense companies to set up in China, according to Maj.
-Gen. Yu.
 “There may be private assets, but they should have been transferred out long ago,” he said.
 “This is not the first time that China has imposed sanctions on U.S. defense companies.”

-On the same day the Chinese regime announced the sanctions, the U.S. State Department issued a statement imposing visa restrictions on CCP officials involved in religious and human rights oppression in response to Beijing’s sanctions on U.S. companies, including “the ongoing genocide and crimes against humanity in Xinjiang, the erosion of fundamental freedoms in Hong Kong, persistent human rights abuses in Tibet, and transnational repression around the world.”
+On the same day that the Chinese regime announced the sanctions, the U.S. State Department issued a statement imposing visa restrictions on CCP officials involved in religious and human rights oppression in response to Beijing’s sanctions on U.S. companies, which include “the ongoing genocide and crimes against humanity in Xinjiang, the erosion of fundamental freedoms in Hong Kong, persistent human rights abuses in Tibet, and transnational repression around the world.”

 Chung Chih-tung, assistant research fellow at Taiwan’s Institute for National Defense and Security Research, told The Epoch Times that the CCP mostly hopes the sanctions could deter U.S. defense companies.

-Taiwanese air force pilots run to their armed U.S.-made F-16V fighter at an air force base in Chiayi, southern Taiwan on Jan.5, 2022.
+Taiwanese air force pilots run to their armed U.S.-made F-16V fighter at an air force base in Chiayi, southern Taiwan, on Jan.
+5, 2022.
 (Sam Yeh/AFP via Getty Images)

-Taiwanese air force pilots run to their armed U.S.-made F-16V fighter at an air force base in Chiayi, southern Taiwan on Jan.5, 2022.
-(Sam Yeh/AFP via Getty Images)
+Taiwanese air force pilots run to their armed U.S.-made F-16V fighter at an air force base in Chiayi, southern Taiwan, on Jan.
+5, 2022.
+Sam Yeh/AFP via Getty Images

-Mr. Yu said that U.S. foreign arms sales are a government decision and a joint decision between the Ministry of National Defense and the State Council.
-“Such sales must be approved by these government departments, so sanctioning these arms dealers is actually challenging the U.S. government.”
+Maj.
+Gen. Yu said that U.S. foreign arms sales are a government decision and a joint decision between the Ministry of National Defense and the State Council.

-“Basically, using this kind of sanctions means that [the worsening of] Sino-US relations are irreversible,“ Mr. Yu added. ”The two sides will probably be like that: China imposes sanctions on U.S. personnel, and the U.S. will also take the same measures against Chinese officials who are involved in serious violation of human rights.
+“Basically, using this kind of sanctions means that [the worsening of] Sino–US relations are irreversible.
+The two sides will probably be like that: China imposes sanctions on U.S. personnel, and the U.S. will also take the same measures against Chinese officials who are involved in serious violation of human rights.”

-Wang Shiow-wen, an assistant researcher at Taiwan’s Institute for National Defense and Security Research, said, “For Sino-US relations, it has become a bipartisan consensus in the United States to prevent Taiwan from falling into the hands of the CCP and not being destroyed by the CCP’s military attacks.
+Wang Shiow-wen, an assistant researcher at Taiwan’s Institute for National Defense and Security Research, said: “For Sino–US relations, it has become a bipartisan consensus in the United States to prevent Taiwan from falling into the hands of the CCP and not being destroyed by the CCP’s military attacks.
 No matter who is elected as the president of the United States in November, the U.S.’s security support for Taiwan will continue.
-The CCP’s punishment of U.S. defense companies is just a temporary act and will not help U.S.-China relations.”

 “These sanctions on U.S. defense companies and senior executives, freezing their assets in China, will only force other U.S. military-industrial companies to accelerate their separation from China,” she said.